vthost/retroeval/README.md

 Examples for some models suggested in the literature and a short explanation on how to add your own wrapper are provided in [`examples/wrappers`](examples/wrappers).

-**Please Note**
-We will make all datasets and model information available soon.

 ## Setup

 We use a [conda](https://www.anaconda.com/) environment `retroeval` and provide a setup script which creates that.
 Before running the [setup](scripts/setup.sh), please adapt the `pytorch-cuda` version to yours (see [here](https://pytorch.org/)).
-Also note that the script installs the model packages for our example wrappers.
+Also note that the script contains commands to install the model packages for our example wrappers.
-If you do not want to have all these dependencies, comment out the last part of the script.
-They are not needed, a simple MLP (i.e., NeuralSym as suggested by Segler and Waller, 2017) is provided in this repository.
+These dependencies are commented out per default since they are not needed, a simple MLP (i.e., NeuralSym as suggested by Segler and Waller, 2017) is provided in this repository.
 Note that, to run a custom wrapper, you might have to install additional dependencies.

 Then run: